EVORA-project/evora-ontology/models/docs/MaterialSafetyDataSheet.md

 # Class: Material safety data sheet (MaterialSafetyDataSheet)

-_A Material Safety Data Sheet (MSDS) or Safety Data Sheet (SDS) is a standardized document that contains crucial occupational safety and health information related to the product_
+_A Material Safety Data Sheet (MSDS) or Safety Data Sheet (SDS) is a standardized document that contains crucial occupational safety and health information related to the product._